pingcap/docs/dev/reference/tools/tkctl.md

 ### tkctl debug [pod_name]

-This command used to diagnose the Pods of TiDB cluster.
+This command is used to diagnose the Pods in a TiDB cluster.
 It launches a debug container for you which has the necessary troubleshooting tools installed.

 | Flags | Shorthand | Description |
 | ----- | --------- | ----------- |